How To Beat Mobile Phone Bill Shock When Travelling Overseas

 Buy Data Before You Go

 If you absolutely can’t survive without internet and application access whenever you need it, buy an international data roaming pack from your Aussie carrier before you go.
 Most of the major carriers offer monthly packs with a set amount of data – unfortunately, it’s only applicable abroad, and anything you don’t use will be forfeited at the end of the month.
-This will still be more expensive than what you’ll pay for data domestically - you’ll be looking at between $20 and $40 for only 10MB of data – but is still a cheaper alternative than regular international roaming.

 If you use this option, steer clear of YouTube and streaming music and video, and try to stick to basic email and internet browsing.
 As we’ve said, take advantage of free WiFi hotspots in hotels, restaurants and major attractions – any excess usage outside your plan will generally only give you a 20% discount from the standard international rate, so you’ll be looking at about $8 or more per megabyte.